Weekend Reading – Millennials going bankrupt, the cost of materialism, TurboTax discounts and more!

 Lastly, I’m off to watch the Ottawa 67s in one of their home playoff games this weekend – really looking forward to that.

 Enjoy these articles and see you here next week – including the final post in this blogger series about living off dividend income – you won’t want to miss it.

 Dale Roberts suggested good reasons not to blindly follow a 4% retirement withdrawal rule.
 In his Seeking Alpha article (subscribers only), he quoted Fredrick Vettese in saying “Retirees do not spend in a linear fashion, they spend in waves.”
 I think that only makes sense since if I look at my savings history, for retirement, it’s certainly not linear either.

-A number of millennials are going bankrupt.
+A read an article about a number of millennials are going bankrupt – yikes.
 This was largely unheard of for my cohort (Gen X) some 20 years ago when I was an early twenty-something finishing university.
 I either knew kids that came from money, from my hometown, they couldn’t possibly go broke or the latter worked their asses off to pay their bills; holding down multiple jobs while living with multiple roommates to make ends meet.
-It’s definitely a different paradigm now with some kids (not all mind you) spending money they just don’t have.
+Seems there is definitely a different paradigm now with some kids (not all mind you) spending money they just don’t have.
 I suspect there are some hard lessons to learn in their financial futures.

 Dan Hallett, a “good guy” fighting for lower fees for retail investors like you and me suggests deferred sales charges should be banned.
 I agree, but the industry continues to fight this.

 Good advice here, whether you have an advisor or not, how to weather any stock market downturn:

 - Look to build an “all-weather” portfolio to stay invested regardless of what the stock market does.